Ian8VT/Ian8VT.github.io/qgis/lab_final/lab.md

 The general objective that I sought to answer was to measure walking time to school.
 I wanted to examine one school location as my example and then perform the necessary pgrouting functions to acquire an output of the the accumulated cost of walking time for each network node in the vicinity of the school.
 Then, as a final product, I wanted to calculate the average walking time cost for all nodes within wetlands and compare to the average cost of nodes outside of wetlands.
 Wetland settlements are locations which have increased physical vulnerability to flooding events.
 My question's concept is to see if there is a difference in the amount of infrastructure in wetland terrain compared to terrain that is not wetland, demonstrated through comparatively measuring the connectivity of the road and footpath network to see how well equipped it is to allow children to walk to school.

 However, I encountered a series of problems which prevented me from reaching this output, which I outline below.
 After I exhausted my attempts to achieve my desired output, I shifted the scope of my project to measure the connectivity of the road network without the consideration of walking time to school.
 Instead, I calculated the average of how many meters of road there is for every intersectection, comparing the road network within wetlands to terrain that is not a wetland.
-Click [here](../lab_final/node_lab.md) to view this component of my work is on a serparate page.
+Click [here](../lab_final/node_lab.md) to view this component of my work on a serparate page.

 ### Data Sources and Platforms